evan-007/pair-program/README.md

 add unit tests to client

-messages: parent state list is refreshed on message send, read, and DELETE -- requires refactoring inbox directive to not be in a directive?
- -- listener won't update scope that's passed into directive ?

 Fix broken CSS / make design not look like trash
  -- uses bootstrap theme: `http://bootswatch.com/spacelab/`
  -- theme is committed to git and bootstrap is NOT a bower dependency